carlosedp/lbconfig-operator/Readme.md

 Create the instances for each Load Balancer instance you need (for example one for Master Nodes and another for the Infra Nodes).

-To choose the nodes which will be part of the server pool, you can set either `type` or `nodelabels` fields.
-The yaml field `type: "master"` or `type: "infra"` selects nodes with the role label `"node-role.kubernetes.io/master"` and `"node-role.kubernetes.io/infra"` respectively.
-If the field `nodelabels` list is used instead, the operator will use nodes which match all labels.

 **The provider `vendor` field can be (case-insensitive):**

 * **F5_BigIP** - Tested on F5 BigIP version 15